falcosecurity/falco-website/content/en/docs/alerts/channels.md

   program: mail -s "Falco Notification" someone@example.com
 ```

 If the program cannot normally accept an input from standard input, `xargs` can be used to pass the falco events with an argument.
-For example :
+For example:

 ```yaml
 program_output: